 Our container sits on-site at Altona waiting to be filled for transport to Kompian, we look forward to this happening once Covid 19 restrictions are lifted.
-I have contacted Container Traders regarding delays in shipping and informed them we have been affected by restrictions.
-They were understanding and we are to contact them when ready to transport.
+I have contacted Container Traders regarding delays in shipping and informed them we had been affected by restrictions.
+They were understanding, and we will contact them when ready to transport.

-We have had two successful packing days, thank you to all our volunteers who donated their time and efforts helping complete approx 250 of our mum and baby packs on November 3rd and March 7th and a special thank you to Kylie for helping coordinate both days.
+We have had two successful packing days, thank you to all our volunteers who donated their time and efforts to help complete approx 250 of our mum and baby packs on November 3rd and March 7th and a special thank you to Kylie for helping coordinate both days.
 Also thank you to Ricky and his helpers, who started filling the container on the 7th.
 Great job, hopefully not too long before filled.
 Also thank you to Hazel and Elaine for your continued help and support.
 Look forward to when we can share Wednesdays at the shed again.

-I have managed to continue at the shed until recently, working under strict covid 19 guidelines and I would like to thank my husband Walter and Aliesha, Lizzie, Vanessa and Tanya (student midwives from ACU) who have kindly donated their time during these difficult times.
+I have continued at the shed until recently, working under strict covid 19 guidelines.
+I would like to thank my husband Walter and Aliesha, Lizzie, Vanessa and Tanya (student midwives from ACU) who have kindly donated their time during these difficult times.